Abdullah Muhammad Shah II of Perak: Death

 Sultan Abdullah lived for a time in Singapore and then in Penang.
 In 1922, he was allowed to return to Kuala Kangsar, where he died soon after on 22 December 1922.
 He was interred at Bukit Chandan and was conferred the posthumous title of Marhum Habibullah.

 Family

-He married Raja Tipah Binti Almarhum Sultan Shahabuddin Ri'ayat Shah Saifullah and then divorced.
-He had seven sons and three daughters:
+He married Raja Tipah Binti Almarhum Sultan Shahabuddin Riayat Shah marhum Saifullah and then divorced.
+He had ten sons and saven daughters: